luo-group/CPEC/README.md

 The output file will be generated under results/inputs directory with the same name as the input file.

 #### Other base models
+The user can also implement customized base models for FDR-controlled EC number prediction as long as the model can output a probability for each EC class.

 ### False Discovery Rate (FDR)-controlled EC number prediction